rasputtim/i18n-node-boilerplate/README.md

 # bugs

-As this is a refatoring and  did not tested all features of the i18n original pakage, thare must be some bugs.
+As this is a refactoring and  did not tested all features of the i18n original pakage, thare must be some bugs.
 I plan to fix them as soon as I test all features. contributions are welcome.
+But the __('') is working and plurals also as I tested them.